Biology

 BIOL-224: Ethics in Life Science Research

 This course addresses the field of ethics in biological research.
 The course will use discussion, readings, and debate to investigate the values, politics, and standards of biological research.
 The course will introduce students to the philosophy of scientific ethics and modern debate.
-Topics covered in the course will include animal and human autonomy in research and dissection, handling and collection ethics, invasive vs. noninvasive techniques, as well as land and ecosystem conservation ethics.
-Prerequisites: Successful completion (C- or better) of BIOL 111 and 112 with labs.
-Spring
+Topics covered in the course will include animal and human autonomy in research and dissection, handling and collection ethics, invasive vs, noninvasive techniques, as well as land and ecosystem conservation ethics.
+Prerequisites: Successful completion (C- or better) or BIOL 111 and 112 with labs.
+Spring Even Years.

 BIOL-230: Microbiology